emilybagley/disgust_reversal_learning-stage2/results/model_agnostic/winStay.md

 <p>

-And because the result is null, also get a Bayes factor:
+And because the result is null, we also calculate a Bayes factor:
 </p>

 <details class="code-fold">